Shop update is live!

-Work from my recent wood firing at Watershed Center for the Ceramic Arts is now available in my shop!
+Select work from my recent wood and salt firing at Watershed Center for the Ceramic Arts!

 I'm Janna, sole maker of all these pots.
 I live in a small town in central Maine filled with artists, craftsfolk, and farmers.
 I've been working in clay since 2000 when I took a ceramics class in high school.
 Although I got a degree in bassoon performance from Syracuse University, I spent most of my free time in the clay studio.
 After a summer working at Watershed Center for Ceramic Arts, I went back to art school.

 All of my work is handmade in my home studio and fired in an electric kiln (and the occasional wood fired kiln!).
 I use a black stoneware clay layered with slip, underglaze, and monoprinted drawings.
 It's certainly a labor of love: I spend at least 2 hours making each piece.